ToolJet/ToolJet/docs/docs/gitsync.md

 To enable or disable the GitSync feature, go to the **Configure git** tab on the **Workspace settings** page, and toggle on/off the **Connect** switch.
 This is only available if the GitSync feature is configured.

+**When enabled**

+On clicking the GitSync button, the users will be able to commit changes to the git repository.

+**When disabled**
+1. For non-admin users: The users will not be able to commit changes to the git repository.
+They will see a dialogue box that the GitSync feature is not configured and they need to contact the admin to configure it.
+2. For admin users: The users will see a dialogue box with a link to configure the GitSync feature.

 <div style={{textAlign: 'center'}}>

 <img className="screenshot-full" src="/img/gitsync/connect.png" alt="GitSync" />